ShuangLI59/ebm-continual-learning/README.md

 - [Project Page](https://energy-based-model.github.io/Energy-Based-Models-for-Continual-Learning/)

 - [Code] This code is the basic version of our paper.
-We will release the full version soon.
+We will release the final version soon.

 ------------------------------------------------------------------------------------------------------------------------
 ## Requirements